gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

-Obviously this action has to be called from a button.. which has to be inserted directly beneath our Search component
-which also has a listener bound to it.
+Obviously this action has to be called from a button.. which has to be inserted directly beneath our Search component with a click listener bound to it.
-Hence our render function will look something like this:
+Hence our render function of our controls will look something like this:

 ```javascript
 ...